 Hot Plate test is one of the many nociception tests employed in the assessment of nociception.
 The test was first described in the literature by Woolfe and Macdonald in 1944 in their paper investigating analgesic effect of pethidine hydrochloride.
 The test can be performed at a constant temperature or with increasing temperature of the hot plate.
 The Hot Plate test serves as a simple test for investigating the effects and effectiveness of analgesics on pain response.
 A variation of this test is the Tail Flick test wherein instead of placing the subject on a heated surface, the heat is directed only to its tail.
 Other similar assays are Hot/Cold Plate and Thermal Gradient tests.

-The Hot Plate apparatus consists of a hot plate that can be set to a constant temperature or programmed to increase the temperature slowly.
+The Hot Plate apparatus consists of a hot plate that can be set to a constant temperature or programmed to increase the temperature slowly and a glass cylindrical restainer above in which to hold the animal..
 When subjected to the heat, subjects can show varied nocifensive behaviors such as jumping, licking paw and stamping.
 However, hind paw withdrawal and licking are considered as better indications of nociception than forepaw related response, since forepaws of the animals are usually busy in exploration and grooming.
 Repeated trials on the Hot Plate may not be beneficial as the subject quickly learns that its reaction to pain will lead to termination of the task by the experimenter.

 Apparatus & Equipment

-The Hot Plate apparatus is composed of a transparent glass cylinder and a metal plate.
+The Hot Plate apparatus is composed of a metal temperature plate with digital display and a lidded transparent glass cylindrical restrainer.
 The plantar surface is a metal floor equipped with adjustable temperature control.
-The glass cylinder (diameter 24 cm, height 29 cm) is used to limit the subject to the plate and prevent it from jumping off the apparatus while allowing an unobstructed view.
+The glass cylinder (diameter 20 cm x height 30 cm) and lid are used to limit the subject to the plate and prevent it from jumping off the apparatus while allowing an unobstructed view.

 Before beginning the experiment, the entire apparatus must be cleaned thoroughly with 70% ethanol solution.
-Ensure the apparatus is cleaned in between trials as well.
+Ensure the apparatus is cleaned in between trials.

-Pre-heat the hot plate to a maximum temperature (between 52° to 55°).
+Pre-heat the Hot Plate to between 52° to 55° Celsius.
 Bring the subject into the test area and allow it at least 30 to 60 minutes to acclimate.
 Once the subject has familiarized with the test area, place it on the hot plate and immediately start the timer.
 Remove the subject immediately after it has shown a nocifensive response such as hind paw licking, hind paw flicking, vocalization or jumping.
 If the subject shows no such response within 30 seconds, remove the subject from the apparatus and terminate the test.
 Repeating trials may not be advantageous.

 To assist observation, tracking and video system such as Noldus EthoVision XT may be used.